shuhei/shuhei.github.com/source/_posts/2019-01-11-dns-polling-for-reliability.markdown

 ## Node.js is Vulnerable to DNS Failures

 In the microservice world, we work hard to make remote procedure calls (with HTTPS) reliable.
 We use timeout, retry, fallback, etc. to make it as reliable as possible.
-However, we haven't paid enough attention to DNS lookup, which we use for service discovery.
+However, we hadn't paid enough attention to DNS lookup, which we use for service discovery.
 It can easily be a single point of failure because we can't call servers without knowing their IP addresses.

 Node.js is especially vulnerable to DNS lookup failures because: